 Operational risk is a distinct risk category which the Group manages within acceptable levels through sound operational risk management practices that are part of the day-to-day responsibilities of management at all levels.
-The objective of managing operational risk is to ensure control of the Group's resources by protecting the assets of the Group and minimising the potential for financial loss.
+The objective of managing operational risk is to ensure that adequate controls are in place to protect the assets and reputation of the Group and minimising the potential for financial loss.

 The Group's risk management approach involves identifying, assessing, managing, mitigating, monitoring and measuring the risks associated with operations.
 Qualitative and quantitative methodologies and tools are used to identify and assess operational risks and to provide management with information for determining appropriate mitigating factors.
-These tools include a loss database of operational risks events categorised according to CMA Prudential Rules, business lines, operational risk event types and a risk and control assessment process to analyse business activities and identify operational risks related to those activities.
-The management of operational risk has a key objective of minimising the impact of losses suffered in the normal course of business (expected losses) and to avoid or reduce the likelihood of suffering a large extreme (unexpected) loss.
-High impact risks and issues of critical importance are reported to the Board of Directors which then set resolution priorities.
+These tools include a loss database of operational risks events categorised according to CMA Prudential Rules, business lines, operational risk event types, implementation of a risk and control self-assessment process to analyse business activities and identify operational risks related to those activities.
+The management of operational risk has a key objective of minimising the impact of losses could be suffered in the normal course of business (expected losses) and to avoid or reduce the likelihood of suffering a large extreme (unexpected) loss.
+High impact risks and issues of critical importance are reported to the Risk Committee along with root cause analysis and the resolutions.